thunderamental/ThompsonGroup/README.md

 The page is now hosted at github pages [here](https://thunderamental.github.io/ThompsonGroup/).

 This was done (by me, KW Theng) as part of a vacation research scholarship project at the University of Melbourne under the supervision of Dr. Lawrence Reeves.
+Disclaimer: I am in no way a web developer, and must apologize for any glaring issues in my code here.
+Do shoot me an email at ktheng@student.unimelb.edu.au if you feel strongly enough on anything I've mauled up.

 ## Overview
 The elements of F (and to an extent its related groups F_Tau, T, V, to name some), possess a nice visual representation in terms of pairs of balanced full binary trees.
 This small app provides a simple calculator based off the infinite generating set for F. It also is able to reduce tree-pair elements to a simple form.
 Currently, input is in terms of the infinite generating set.